Reskilling and Upskilling the Workforce of the Future

 “He told me that after our meeting, he went in and looked at his talent acquisition budget,” Schwartz recalled.
 “He told me, ‘I had no idea we were spending so much trying to hire new people.
 And how little we were spending to help our existing people fill our future needs.’”

 As has been the case with many other sales calls, this CHRO thought about what he had heard, looked deeper into the numbers, and eventually wanted more information about reskilling.
-Schwartz said that most organizations need more than one conversation to convince them to transform their talent strategy.
+Schwartz said that most organisations need more than one conversation to convince them to transform their talent strategy.

 Schwartz acknowledged that for a very long time, workplace learning was seen more as a perk to drive loyalty and engagement than as a tool of talent development.